fgiovannetti/giuseppe-raimondi-lod/README.md

 # giuseppe-raimondi-lod

-The repo contains the RDF dataset of Giuseppe Raimondi's Personal Archive.
+The repo contains the RDF dataset of Giuseppe Raimondi's personal archive and library.